GIScience/gis-training-resource-center/content/Modul_3/en_qgis_modul_3_ex3_madagascar.md

 ```
 Context:

 The operations team is making plans to deliver much-needed supplies to the affected regions in Sambava and Vohemar.
 Currently, there is uncertainty about how the supplies can be transported there.
-Even if the facilities themselves are not located in flooded areas, access may be difficult due to roads that may be flooded.
 The operations team has asked for more information on this topic.
 They need answers to the following three questions:

 * Which roads leading into the affected regions are blocked, and at what specific locations are they blocked?
 <!--* Are there any bridges that can be crossed from the eastern side of the Indus to the western side, and where are these bridges located?-->
 * If transporting supplies by road into the region is not feasible, what alternative method could be used to deliver the supplies?